-Pruitt Flies First Class To Avoid Dealing With The Riffraff in Coach
+Pruitt Flies First Class to Avoid Dealing With the Riffraff in Coach

 EPA administrator Scott Pruitt really does seem determined to stand out as acting like a cartoon villain in an administration where there’s a lot of competition.
-His long-delayed explanation for why he regularly flies first-class at taxpayer expense (apparently triggered by a Washington Post article this weekend detailing massive first-class airfare bills Pruitt ran up in just one month last summer) was jaw-dropping:
+His long-delayed explanation for why he regularly flies first class at taxpayer expense (apparently triggered by a Washington Post article this weekend detailing massive first-class airfare bills Pruitt ran up in just one month last summer) was jaw-dropping:

 The head of the Environmental Protection Agency has broken months of silence about his frequent premium-class flights at taxpayer expense, saying he needs to fly first class because of unpleasant interactions with other travelers.